The Process Begins with a Donor Referral

 If the potential donor is deemed potentially medically suitable, then the consent/authorization process starts.

-LifeNet Health staff check Virginia’s Donor Registry to determine if the potential donor is registered as an organ, eye and tissue donor.
-In Virginia, a donor designation made through the DMV or through the online registry, DonateLifeVirginia.org, is considered a legally binding advance directive and will be respected and upheld.
-In West Virginia, a donor designation made through the DMV or through the online registry, donatelife.wv.gov , is considered a legally binding advance directive and will be respected and upheld.
-A LifeNet Health Family Support Coordinator will inform the donor’s loved ones of the donor’s wishes and explain the donation process to them.
+LifeNet Health staff checks Virginia’s Donor Registry, DonateLifeVirginia.org, to determine if the potential donor is registered as an organ, eye and tissue donor.
+If a potential donor lived in another state, LifeNet Health staff contacts the Organ Procurement Organization for that state to determine registration status.
+Registrations made through the national donor registry, RegisterMe.org, are accessed through each state registery.
+A donor designation made through the DMV or through an online registry is considered a legally binding advance directive and will be respected and upheld.
+A LifeNet Health Family Support Coordinator will inform the donor's loved ones of the donor's wishes and explain the donation process to them.

 The Family Support Coordinator interviews the family about the donor’s medical and social history to determine possible medical problems or social behaviors that could put a recipient at risk.
 These histories are then evaluated to determine medical suitability of the donor.
 Based on certain medical criteria, a donor could be an organ donor, a tissue and eye donor, or both.